RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/00_common.en.md

 By clicking the ▶ icon displayed to the left of the directory and the symbolic link to the directory, you can further view the files and other information in that directory.

 __About Viewing Files and Directories with Sequential Numbers__
-If files and directories that consist of sequential numbers (For example, file1, file2, file3) are included in the display, They are displayed in a single line, such as `seq_dir* `and `seq_file*` in the figure. <br/><br/>
+If files and directories that consist of sequential numbers (For example, file1, file2, file3) are included in the display, they are displayed together on a single line, such as `seq_dir*` and `seq_file*` in the figure.<br/><br/>
-However, if you use the new file and directory creation function described below to create a file or directory that is a serial number, Files and directories are displayed individually, not sequentially, until you close or reload the property screen once.
+However, if you use the new file and directory creation function described below to create a sequentially numbered file or directory, the files and directories will be displayed individually instead of sequentially until you close or reload the property screen once.
 This also applies to files that are already sequentially numbered, files with the same name as the directory, and new directories that have been created. <br/><br/>
 Click the ▶ icon to the left of these lines to view the original sequential files and directories individually, similar to the directories.
 {: .notice--info}